In our latest WSI Digital Marketing Video Series entry, we highlight 5 Key Components for Building Better Brand Authority.

 5. Reputation Marketing

 When it comes to review sites and platforms, monitoring is more than half the battle.
 If you know customers will use a certain site to review your product or service - for example, TripAdvisor if you're a hotel or restaurant - having a branded presence on that site is a great way to engage with your customers.
 You can say thank you for positive comments and mend fences or solve problems when you get negative feedback.
-Instead of viewing review sites as a thorn in your side, use them as an opportunity to lend further credibility to your brand.
+Instead of viewing review sites as a thorn in your side, use them as an opportunity to develop better brand authority.